oasis-tcs/tosca-specs/tosca_2_1/TOSCA-v2.1-wd01.md

   other TOSCA files.
 However, a TOSCA file that defines a `profile` MUST NOT define a `service_template`.

+- Where a keyname is present, the corresponding map may not be empty.

 The remainder of this chapter provides detailed descriptions of the keynames and associated grammars used in a TOSCA file definition.